buehler/mse-project-thesis-2/sections/04_implementation.md

 \newpage

-# Implementing a Common Language and Conditional Access
+# Implementing a Common Language and Conditional Access {#sec:implementation}

 This section analyzes different approaches to create a common language format between the service of the "Distributed Authentication Mesh".
 After the analysis, the definition and implementation of the common format enhances the general concept of the Mesh and enables a production-grade software.
 The PKI and the translators are written in Go, while the Kubernetes Operator is written in C\#.
 All software is licensed under the **Apache-2.0** license and can be found in the "WirePact" organization: <https://github.com/WirePact>.